A2-Collaboration/ant/README.md

 See also the detailed steps described in the corresponding [Wiki section](https://github.com/A2-Collaboration-dev/ant/wiki/How-to-Install#install-aplcon-with-c-wrapper).

-### ant

-Now you should be able to compile the ant framework.
+Now you should be able to compile the Ant framework.
 Therefore clone this respository, either directly from https://github.com/A2-Collaboration-dev/ant.git or you may want to fork it.
 As mentioned above, the installation works best when the APLCONpp and ant folder reside in the same directory.